Dexalot/dexalot-docs/docs/contracts/PortfolioMain.md

 Internal function that implements the token addition

 **Dev notes:** \
-The token tis not added o the PortfolioBridgeMain unlike in the Dexalot L1(subnet) Sample Token List in PortfolioMain: \
+Unlike in the subnet it doesn't add the token to the PortfolioBridgeMain as it is redundant Sample Token List in PortfolioMain: \
 Symbol, SymbolId, Decimals, address, auction mode (43114: Avalanche C-ChainId) \
 ALOT ALOT43114 18 0x5FbDB2315678afecb367f032d93F642f64180aa3 0 (Avalanche ALOT) \